imgk/shadow/CONFIG.md

     "tun_addr": ["192.168.0.11/24"],

-    // IPs in this list will be proxied "ip_cidr_rules": {
+    // Packets to IPs in this list will be diverted to shadow "ip_cidr_rules": {
         "proxy": [
             "198.18.0.0/16",